What Really Happens When Men Compete for Women

 - Finally, the men provided information about their sexual preferences and relationship status.

-As participants spoke their answers aloud to a video camera, they were deceived once again—they were told that the camera was on a live feed to both the female and their competitor, though in reality it just videotaping the participant.
+As participants spoke their answers aloud to a video camera, they were deceived once again—they were told that the camera was on a live feed to both the female and their competitor, though in reality, it was just videotaping the participant.

 A team of nine female coders later rated the videotapes of each participant.
 For the storytelling exercise, coders tracked whether or not each participant produced a story, and if so, how interesting and elaborate it was.
 For the joke-telling exercise, the coders tracked whether or not each participant produced a joke, and if so, how funny and elaborate it was.